Chapter 77. Only If You Live Before God at All Times Can You Walk the Path of Salvation

 In fact, whether we talk or not, or we meet or not, is not important.
 What’s crucial is that people must have God in their hearts.
 Next, when they act, they must be following God’s words in their hearts, and they must be able to exalt God.
 All they do must be placed before God, and connected to God.
 How to put this more simply?
 When you believe in God, you must do so properly.
 In other words, you must have the reality of belief in God.
 Wouldn’t you have heard these messages whether we talked and met or not?
 Today, you have gained the words of God, the way of God, and the life.
 Isn’t whether we meet or not of little importance?
 When I meet you, I inconvenience you; when you busy around, this delays you in performing your duty, yes?
 See how, when people don’t understand the truth, and don’t know what it means to satisfy God, everything they do is superficial.
 Wherever I go, there’s someone to bring Me tea and water, and to give Me slippers.
 It makes Me feel awkward!
 I say to them, You don’t need to do that—seeing you busying about makes Me feel exhausted.
 But they don’t listen, they insist on busying about.
 Seeing that I cause people trouble wherever I go, I don’t go.
 Putting people out makes Me feel uncomfortable.
 People’s intentions are good, but they always end up doing things that come from the flesh and their own imaginings.
 This is trouble.
 I’m just an ordinary person, but wherever I go people treat Me like a queen, like some old Buddha—how do you think that makes Me feel?
 This makes Me unhappy, it makes Me uncomfortable.
 People say: “We’re so good to You, how could it make You uncomfortable?
 What is there to be uncomfortable about?
 Most people enjoy this!”
 What do you say, should I enjoy this?
 If I don’t enjoy seeing you do this, what would I enjoy you doing, what would make Me feel good?
 (Us listening to God’s words, obeying God, and putting God’s words into practice.)
 You would sit down over there, and when I came in, no one would make a big deal about it; I would pull a chair over, sit down in front of you, and you would begin to fellowship—and when you did, most of you would understand the truth, and would be able to put it into practice.
 When you had an issue, you would seek.
 Seeing that your state was normal, that you weren’t dissolute, and didn’t have the bad habits of the unbelievers, that God was in your hearts, that you expressed fear of God, and that you were godly and had the decorum of saints, do you think there would be enjoyment in My heart?
 (Yes.)
 You must understand My state of mind.
 You get this, yes?
 (Yes.)
 What do you understand?
 (God doesn’t want people who are good to God in appearance.
 God hopes to see people being able to put the truth into practice, and being able to fear God and shun evil.)
 See—you understand after hearing the message.
 You understand what God’s will is.
 After a period of time, you have clearly changed; these words are of benefit to you, they change your state, and also change the direction in which you walk the path.
 You have indeed turned a corner.
 When I see this, I say, “Ah, this is great.
 My words weren’t in vain.
 They took them to heart, My words didn’t just go in one ear and out the other.”
 When I see you, I find enjoyment.
 If, no matter how many times I say it, you don’t listen, you don’t treat My words as important, still doing whatever you want, whatever you please, what do you say—when I see you do I hate you, or do I get angry?
 Should I get angry, or feel hate?
 Seeing you like this makes Me uncomfortable!
 Do you understand?
 It doesn’t matter how many nice things you say, or how good your external expression is—one look at you makes Me uncomfortable, I can’t bear the sight of you.
 That’s how it is.
 And so, it is very important for people to put the truth into practice, and entering into the reality of the truth is even more important—do you understand?
 We’ll leave it here for today.

 a.
-The original text omits “and say to yourselves.”
+The original text does not contain the phrase “and say to yourselves.”